 The world is debasing every currency around the world, just at different rates.
 This explains why we see the dollar having little change as a net sum since the Nixon era.
 Yet, gold and nearly every other tangible commodity having risen steadily in price since that time.
 The dollar index is a measure of one sinking ship versus another.

 Precious metals investors are encouraged to monitor the US dollar on a regular basis.
 Because, as in the first chart, traders will often cue on the dollar to trade gold over the short term.
 Buying gold just before a dollar rally can still be dangerous.
 With the pending Federal Reserve meeting only two weeks away, we expect the dollar to be forming a significant high corresponding with an interest rate hike.
 The longer-term perspective, however, is critical.
 Gold is rising versus all fiat currencies over time.
 The dollar index is a crude measure for valuing gold.
 It compares multiple sinking currencies on a relative basis.

 Christopher Aaron has been trading in the commodity and financial markets since the early 2000s.
 He began his career as an intelligence analyst for the Central Intelligence Agency.
 This is where he specialized in the creation and interpretation of pattern-of-life mapping in Afghanistan and Iraq.
 His strategy of blending behavioral and technical analysis has helped him and his clients to identify both long-term market cycles and short-term opportunities for profit.

-This article is third party analysis.
-It does not necessarily match views of Bullion Exchanges.
-Reders should not consider it as financial advice in any way.
+This article is a third-party analysis.
+It does not necessarily match the views of the Bullion Exchanges.
+Readers should not consider it as financial advice in any way.